Houston Water Quality at a Glance

 Latest Testing Results

 • Compliance Status: Houston’s water system currently meets all federal and state safety standards according to the U.S. EPA’s latest quarterly assessment (April-June 2024).
-However, meeting legal standards doesn’t necessarily mean the water meets the latest health guidelines.
+However, meeting legal standards doesn’t necessarily mean the water meets the latest health guidelines, which haven’t been updated in nearly 20 years.

 • Arsenic Levels: The highest detected concentration of arsenic in Houston’s main system was reported at 8 parts per billion (ppb), with an average of 2.3 ppb.
-While within EPA’s regulated threshold of 10 ppb, health experts recommend levels closer to zero.
+While within EPA’s regulated threshold of 10 ppb, these levels are 516-528 times higher than what health experts consider safe (EWG guidelines recommend 0.004 ppb).

-• Lead Concerns: Recent testing found that 10% of samples analyzed for lead in Houston were 4 parts per billion.
+• Lead Concerns: Recent testing found that 10% of samples analyzed for lead in Houston were at 4 parts per billion.
+The 90th percentile result in some areas like Belleau Woods reached 10 ppb.
 While this is within federal compliance, the EPA and CDC acknowledge there is no safe level of lead for children.

 Water Sources and Treatment

-• Groundwater: The remaining 14% of the city’s water supply comes from deep underground wells drilled into the Evangeline and Chicot aquifers.
+• Groundwater: The remaining 15% of the city’s water supply comes from over 40 deep underground wells drilled into the Evangeline and Chicot aquifers.

 Water Quality Monitoring

-• Real-time Systems: The Source Water Protection Group uses real-time monitoring systems at numerous locations to detect potential contaminants in raw water resources.
+• Real-time Systems: Houston uses real-time monitoring systems at numerous locations to detect potential contaminants in raw water resources, though the aging infrastructure presents ongoing challenges.

-• Independent Testing: Environmental groups including the Environmental Working Group (EWG) have conducted independent testing that identified concerning levels of contaminants that exceed their health-based guidelines.
+• Independent Testing: Environmental groups including the Environmental Working Group (EWG) have conducted independent testing that identified concerning levels of contaminants far exceeding their health-based guidelines, with some contaminants hundreds of times above recommended levels.

 Emerging Concerns